Freely falling bodies in a standing-wave spacetime: Geodesics

-The geodesic equation is studied in the expanding (Figure \ref{geodesics}) and contracting (Figure \ref{geodesicsC}) model.
+The geodesic equation is studied in the expanding (Fig.\ \ref{geodesics}) and contracting (Fig.\ \ref{geodesicsC}) model.
 The straight lines correspond to the test particles that were placed exactly at antinodes.
 The shape of trajectories is consistent with the analysis of the geodesic deviation equation.
 The antinodes attract test particles.
 This property is better visible in the expanding model because the amplitude of the gravitational waves is large at the initial time $t_0$.
 In the contracting model, the amplitude of the gravitational waves at the initial moment is small, so the attraction to antinodes is weaker.
-We point out that `being at rest' in the coordinate frame $\partial_\mu$ in general does not correspond to `being at rest' in our orthonormal frame $\{e_{\hat\mu}\}$, hence our initial conditions \eqref{icg} for the geodesic equation are not the same as initial conditions for the deviation vector in the geodesic deviation equation.
-Nevertheless, the changes of the deviation vector in the expanding model (Figure \ref{dirZ1A}) nicely correspond to what we observe for geodesics (Figure \ref{geodesics}).
-The similar analogy is valid in the contracting model (Figures \ref{dirZ2A}, \ref{geodesicsC}).
+We point out that ``being at rest'' in the coordinate frame $\partial_\mu$ in general does not correspond to being at rest in our orthonormal frame $\{e_{\hat\mu}\}$; hence, our initial conditions \eqref{icg} for the geodesic equation are not the same as initial conditions for the deviation vector in the geodesic deviation equation.
+Nevertheless, the changes of the deviation vector in the expanding model (Fig.\ \ref{dirZ1A}) nicely correspond to what we observe for geodesics (Fig.\ \ref{geodesics}).
+The similar analogy is valid in the contracting model (Figs.\ \ref{dirZ2A} and \ref{geodesicsC}).

-We see in Figures \ref{geodesics}, \ref{geodesicsC} that there are two types of antinodes.
-They correspond to odd and even values of $k$ parameter which defines stationary geodesics $\gamma_k$ given by the equation \eqref{gde}.
+We see in Figs.\ \ref{geodesics} and \ref{geodesicsC} that there are two types of antinodes.
+They correspond to odd and even values of $k$ parameter which defines stationary geodesics $\gamma_k$ given by Eq.\ \eqref{fge}.
 The difference between these two types is not essential and their role may be reversed by a different choice of $t_0$.

 In the expanding model, the presented geodesics cross the antinodes and pass hypothetical observers that were considered in our studies of the geodesic deviation.
-It is instructive, to calculate the relative Lorentz factors and relative velocities.
+It is instructive to calculate the relative Lorentz factors and relative velocities.

 The four-velocity of the stationary observer at the antinode in our coordinate basis is given by

 The Lorentz factor of test particles as observed by stationary observers at antinodes is given by